Achievable logoAchievable logo

 7. Common stockholders

-In case you’re wondering, a bondholder is a type of creditor.
-After unpaid wages and taxes, we have secured creditors, which is where collateralized bonds fall.
-These bonds have a valuable asset backing their issue that can be liquidated if the issuer fails to make interest or principal payments.
+A bondholder is a type of creditor.
+After unpaid wages and taxes, the next group is secured creditors, which is where collateralized bonds fall.
+These bonds are backed by a specific asset that can be sold if the issuer fails to make interest or principal payments.

-There can be some confusion related to the order of unpaid wages & taxes vs. secured creditors depending on the source of information.
+There can be some confusion about the order of unpaid wages and taxes versus secured creditors, depending on the source.
 Secured creditors have first rights to the collateral backing the loan.
-If the collateral backing the loan is liquidated and does not cover the loan balance, the liquidation priority above applies.
+If the collateral is liquidated and doesn’t fully cover the loan balance, the liquidation priority above applies to the remaining assets.

 To demonstrate this, assume a secured creditor is owed $1,000, and $100 of wages and $100 of taxes are outstanding.
 If the collateral backing the secured loan is liquidated for a total of $600, all goes to pay back the secured creditor, bringing their loan balance down to $400.
 Now, the rest of the company’s assets are liquidated for a total of $500. $100 goes to unpaid wages, $100 goes to unpaid taxes, and the remaining $300 goes to the secured creditor.
 This leaves the secured creditor with $100 unpaid.

-The order of unpaid wages & taxes vs. secured creditors is not a heavily tested concept.
-Questions on the priority of creditors (bondholders) vs. equity holders (stockholders) are much more common on the exam.
+The order of unpaid wages and taxes versus secured creditors is not heavily tested.
+Exam questions more commonly focus on the priority of creditors (bondholders) versus equity holders (stockholders).

-Unsecured creditors are next, which is where unsecured bonds, also known as full faith and credit bonds, fall.
-If a bond does not have any collateral backing its issue, it is unsecured.
-Because these bonds fall second on the priority list, they are riskier than secured (collateralized) bonds.
+Unsecured creditors come next.
+This is where unsecured bonds, also called full faith and credit bonds, fall.
+If a bond has no collateral backing it, it’s unsecured.
+Because unsecured creditors are lower in priority than secured creditors, unsecured bonds are generally riskier than secured (collateralized) bonds.

-After unsecured creditors, we have junior unsecured creditors, also known as subordinated debenture holders.
-These are the same as regular debentures, with the exception of where they fall in liquidation priority.
-For legal reasons that you don’t need to worry about, issuers are sometimes forced to issue subordinated (junior) bonds.
-They come with more risk than debentures as they fall lower in priority and have no collateral backing them.
+After unsecured creditors, we have junior unsecured creditors, also called subordinated debenture holders.
+These are similar to regular debentures, except they rank lower in liquidation priority.
+For legal reasons you don’t need to focus on here, issuers are sometimes required to issue subordinated (junior) bonds.
+Because they have no collateral and rank lower in priority, they carry more risk than regular debentures.

-After the creditors, we have our stockholders.
-Preferred stockholders come first, with common stockholders falling last on the priority scale.
-Stockholders are considered owners of the company, and owners “go down with the ship.”
-When a company goes through a liquidation, there is typically little to no money left for stockholders.
+After the creditors, we have stockholders.
+Preferred stockholders come first, and common stockholders come last.
+Stockholders are owners of the company, so they’re paid only after creditors have been paid.
+In many liquidations, there is little to no money left for stockholders.

 Commercial paper

-Commercial paper, sometimes referred to as a type of promissory note, is a type of short term, corporate zero coupon debt security.
-If a corporation needs to raise money for short-term purposes, issuing commercial paper is a great way to do it.
-Investors purchase commercial paper at a discount and the issuer pays back the par value at maturity.
+Commercial paper, sometimes described as a type of promissory note, is a short-term, corporate zero coupon debt security.
+Corporations often use it to raise money for short-term needs.
+Investors buy commercial paper at a discount, and the issuer pays back the par value at maturity.

 Definitions